survivejs/webpack-book/manuscript/01_introduction.md

 * Join me at [Gitter Chat](https://gitter.im/survivejs/webpack)
 * Follow [@survivejs](https://twitter.com/survivejs) at Twitter for official news or poke me through [@bebraw](https://twitter.com/bebraw) directly
 * Send me email at [info@survivejs.com](mailto:info@survivejs.com)
-* Ask me anything about Webpack or React at [SurviveJS AmA](https://github.com/survivejs/ama/issues)
+* Ask me anything about webpack or React at [SurviveJS AmA](https://github.com/survivejs/ama/issues)

 If you post questions to Stack Overflow, tag them using **survivejs** so I will get notified of them.
 You can use the hashtag **#survivejs** at Twitter for same effect.